 In terms of rivals, Hanulec quipped “all my children are unique”, but hinted that the h series would go toe-to-toe with Durst machines.

-The firm is running an h3 live on its stand, which also plays host to another global debut, the EFI Reggiani InNova, a new, industrial direct-to-textile "no sublimation" printer that offers in-line polymerisation though an on-board dryer to remove the need for a separate heat press/calendering process.
+The firm is running an h3 live on its stand, which also plays host to another global debut, the EFI Reggiani InNova, a new, industrial direct-to-textile "no sublimation" printer that offers in-line polymerisation through an on-board dryer to remove the need for a separate heat press/calendering process.

 Other highlights include the new EFI Vutek FabriVU 340i dye-sub printer, which gets its European launch at Fespa with Ireland-based CoverUP revealed as the first user.
 It is also running a Vutek 3r roll-to-roll printer live on its 437sqm stand and virtual reality demonstrations of the EFI Nozomi C18000 and Vutek HS125 Pro inkjet presses.